Jamie Soward: 2006

-Soward finished the 2006 NRL season with him playing in 14 matches, scoring 4 tries and kicking a goal for the Sydney Roosters.
+Soward finished the 2006 NRL season with him playing in 14 matches, scoring four tries and kicking a goal for the Sydney Roosters.

 Soward played in the 2006 NSW Cup grand final for Newtown who were the Sydney Roosters feeder club at the time against Parramatta.
 Newtown would lose the grand final 20-19 at Stadium Australia.

 2007

-Half-way into the 2007 season, he was given an immediate release from the Roosters to join the St George Illawarra Dragons after being in and out of first grade and the NSWRL Premier League in his years with the Roosters.
-Soward played one match for the Roosters in the 2007 NRL season, in round 11 against the Cronulla-Sutherland Sharks at Remondis Stadium in the Roosters 13–12 win.
+Half-way into the 2007 season, he was given an immediate release from the Sydney Roosters to join the St. George Illawarra Dragons after being in and out of first grade and the NSWRL Premier League in his years with the Sydney Roosters.
+Soward played one match for the Sydney Roosters in the 2007 NRL season, in round 11 against the Cronulla-Sutherland Sharks at Remondis Stadium in the Roosters 13–12 win.

-One week after he was released from the Sydney Roosters, Soward made his club début for the St George Illawarra Dragons in round 12, playing against the Brisbane Broncos at Oki Jubilee Stadium.
-Soward kicked a goal and a field goal in the understrength Dragons team's 11–4 win against a full strength Broncos team.
-In round 14, against the Parramatta Eels at Parramatta Stadium, Soward scored his first club try for the Dragons as well kicking 2 goals in the 20–12 loss.
-In round 17, Soward set a new record for most points by an individual in a game for the Dragons with 22 points from a try and 9 goals, achieved when they defeated the Canberra Raiders 58–16 at WIN Stadium.
-Soward played in 14 matches, scored 7 tries, kicked 38 goals and kicked a field goal in his first year as a Dragons player, after making a successful move from the Roosters midseason.
+One week after he was released from the Sydney Roosters, Soward made his club début for the St. George Illawarra Dragons in round 12, playing against the Brisbane Broncos at Oki Jubilee Stadium.
+Soward kicked a goal and a field goal in the understrength Dragons team's 11–4 win against a full strength Brisbane team.
+In round 14, against the Parramatta Eels at Parramatta Stadium, Soward scored his first club try for St. George Illawarra as well kicking two goals in the 20–12 loss.
+In round 17, Soward set a new record for most points by an individual in a game for St. George Illawarra with 22 points from a try and nine goals, achieved when they defeated the Canberra Raiders 58–16 at WIN Stadium.
+Soward played in 14 matches, scored seven tries, kicked 38 goals and kicked a field goal in his first year as a St. George player, after making a successful move from the Sydney Roosters midseason.

 2008

-On 16 May 2008, Soward extended his contract with the Dragons until the end of the 2010 season.
+On 16 May 2008, Soward extended his contract with the St. George Illawarra until the end of the 2010 season.

-Soward finished the 2008 NRL season with him playing in 19 matches, scoring 5 tries, kicking 54 goals and a field goal for the Dragons.
+Soward finished the 2008 NRL season with him playing in 19 matches, scoring five tries, kicking 54 goals and a field goal for the Dragons.

 Soward played at five-eighth in the 2008 Rugby League World Cup opener match for the Indigenous Dreamtime team against the New Zealand Māori rugby league team, Soward scored a try and kicked 5 goals in the Dreamtime sides 34–26 win at the SFS.